smarthutza/flexbox-workshop/README.md

 ### Workshop
 - Clone this repo: https://github.com/smarthutza/flexbox-workshop
 - Now you have the six faces of a die.
 Using Flexbox, please place all the dots in the right place.
 This is what you should end up with: ![Die Faces](faces.PNG)
+- First, apply rules to the body tag to set the elements in a row.
+- Solve each dice seperately and then move onto the next.

 ---